Romanesque architecture in Spain: Background and historical context

 The Romanesque period corresponds to a time when Christianity was more secure and optimistic.
-Europe had seen, in the preceding centuries, the decline of the Carolingian splendour and had undergone Norman and Hungarian invasions (the Hungarians reached as far as Burgundy) that resulted in the destruction of many of the peninsula's monasteries.
+Europe had seen, in the preceding centuries, the decline of the Carolingian splendor and had undergone Norman and Hungarian invasions (the Hungarians reached as far as Burgundy) that resulted in the destruction of many of the peninsula's monasteries.
 In Spain the Almanzor campaigns were disastrous, also razing and destroying many of the monasteries and small churches.

-Towards the end of the tenth century, a number of stabilizing events restored some balance and tranquillity in Europe, greatly easing the political situation and life in Christendom.
+Towards the end of the tenth century, a number of stabilizing events restored some balance and tranquility in Europe, greatly easing the political situation and life in Christendom.
 The main forces that emerged were the Ottomans and the Holy Roman Empire, including the pope, whose power became universal and who had the power in Rome to crown emperors.
 In Spain the Christian kings were well underway with the Reconquista, signing pacts and cohabitation charters with the Muslim kings.
 Within this context an organizational spirit emerged throughout Christendom with the monks from Cluny.
 Monasteries and churches were built during these years and architecture was geared towards more durable structures to withstand future attack as well as fire and natural disasters.
 The use of a vault instead of a wood covering spread throughout Europe.

-Additionally communications were re-established and there was rapprochement between various European monarchs as well as restored relations with Byzantium.
+Additionally, communications were re-established and there was rapprochement between various European monarchs as well as restored relations with Byzantium.
 The Roman legacy of roads and highways allowed better communication between the numerous monasteries and facilitated pilgrimages to the holy places or small enclaves of popular devotion.
 As a result, commerce was increased and the movement of people disseminated new lifestyles, among which was the Romanesque style.
-Shrines, cathedrals, and others, were built in the Romanesque style over nearly two and a half centuries.
+Shrines, cathedrals, and others were built in the Romanesque style over nearly two and a half centuries.